giderk/giddy/content/DFA_breeding_assignments.md

 mSimp<-unsplit(mi,list(mSimp$Age_class))
 ```

-> we now have out working datasets for each sex of each species, and can perform dimension reduction using a PCA.
+> we now have out working datasets for each sex of each species, and can perform dimension reduction using PCA.
 Coordinates values will be used in assigning breed status.

 ```rscript
 #%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%